nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   ![result for 'find n/alex    yeoh'](images/findAlexMultipleSpace.png)

 ### 3.2.5 Deleting passengers: `delete`

-Deletes the specific passenger from the GME terminal.
+To delete a specific passenger from the GME terminal, you can enter the `delete` command following the format shown below.

 **Format:** <code>delete INDEX [<a title="These extra parameters are optional.">INDEX INDEX...</a>]</code>